bingeli1212/nitrile-preview/doc/DOC-styles.md

 + strut

-  This options contains an integer that describes the number of pt(s) for the height of each row.
+  This option contains an integer that describes the number of pt(s) for the height of each row.
 Setting this to an integer to allow for each row to have a fixed row height.
   For instance: "strut:20" would have instructed that each row has a height of 20pt.

++ shear:0.1
++ shear:0.2

+  This option holds a float that expresses the number X-units to shift based on the height.
+This value is used when constructing a parallelgram.